-Additionally, the Trump administration is likely to make an early-term priority of reversing the current pause on U.S. LNG export terminal construction and be more hands-off in terms of regulating energy programs, with more oversight returned to states.
+Additionally, the Trump administration is likely to make an early-term priority to reverse the current administration pause on federal export licenses for U.S. LNG export terminal projects under construction or set to start, and to be be more hands-off in regulating energy programs, with more oversight returned to states.
 “What I would expect of this incoming Trump administration is to look for where restrictions exist that do not allow choice by those that need … affordable energy,” Menezes said.

 Bipartisanship Needed